 Establish rapport

-• Please initiate video and audio in the session unless the writer’s situation makes it impossible.
-If you can’t initiate audio/video, you’ll have to work to establish rapport through chat.
+• Work to initiate audio and video in the session unless the client’s situation makes it impossible.

 Diagnose

-• Ask some broad questions:
+• Ask broad questions

 • “How are you feeling about this assignment?”